There have been many challenges. Probably the biggest is learning to live with the reality of it all. – Chelsea

 The breast cancer journey has helped put lots of things into perspective.
 It has made us value each other more, and made us more open to sharing ourselves physically with each other. - Rose

 Sexual wellbeing is an important part of life for every woman.
 Your sense of sexual wellbeing is unique to you, and it is shaped by factors such as desire, self-esteem and body image; your physical and emotional wellbeing, as well as your libido and levels of sexual satisfaction.

 Sometimes you might find that physical side effects and symptoms can make it difficult to have interest in sex or to feel comfortable and confident in your body.
 This can include concerns such as vaginal dryness, pain and fatigue and changes to your body such as scars and loss of breast tissue.

 Sometimes the emotional impacts of metastatic breast cancer can also impact on your sexual wellbeing.
 You may feel a loss of confidence, have concerns about your body or appearance, or feel anxious or upset.
 Very often, it is a combination of different factors that impact on your libido and sexual intimacy.
 This can place a strain on existing relationships, or make it more challenging to establish new relationships.

 Many women experience these kinds of concerns, and it can be reassuring to know that you are not alone.
 The good news is that there are things you can do to empower yourself and manage challenges with your sexual wellbeing.
-For in-depth practical advice and strategies to help with building up intimate relationships after a breast cancer diagnosis, you can download BCNA's free information booklet, Breast cancer and sexual wellbeing.
+For in-depth practical advice and strategies to help with building up intimate relationships after a breast cancer diagnosis, you can download or order BCNA's free information booklet, Breast cancer and sexual wellbeing.